 NRS Vapor Review

-Compare prices at 3 resellers Pros: Comfortable fit, good mobility, easy to use, stays put, durable
+Compare prices at 2 resellers Pros: Great mobility, stays put, durable

 Cons: No pockets, a bit long, full coverage is less breathable

 |$99.95 at Amazon|

 Compare at 2 sellers

 |Pros||Great mobility, stays put, durable||Secure fit, pockets, highly adjustable||Super comfortable material, pocket, compatible with a Kokotat hydration pack||Soft straps, secure fit, good mobility for paddling, decent breathability||Universal size, easy to use, comfortable back, versatile|